KASHYAPISPRO/Psymusic/README.md

 > This project exists thanks to these awesome developers and their codes and contributions.
 > And credits goes to all who supported, all who helped and API & environmental requirement package devs and all projects helped in making this project.
-> Special thanks to you for using bot
+> i did nothing else than changing strings for my need